ZachSaucier/Just-Read/README.md

 ## How to use:

-Once Just Read has been installed, there are five built in ways to apply the effects to a given page.
-The first three use the default mechanism of selecting text and the other two allow the user to specify which text they want.
+Once Just Read has been installed, there are six built in ways to apply the effects to a given page.
+The first three use the default mechanism of selecting text and the other three allow the user to specify which text they want.

 > **Note**: Keyboard shortcuts may have to be enabled for them to work correctly.
 To do this, go to `chrome://extensions/` and go to the very bottom.
 Click on "Keyboard shortcuts" and you can add/change shortcuts there.